craigrmc/alignment/essay.md

 So what power does a human have to control a giant, extremely powerful ASI?
 Slim to none.
 There are only two options, either make sure the ASI is aligned and stays aligned over time, or don't create one.
 Option two is not viable.
 Humans are creating AI systems now and will continue to create them until ASI is achieved.
 There are too many computer systems on the planet and too many researchers and engineers.
 This cannot be stopped.
 So humans are left with only one true choice, to align giant, extremely powerful, super-intelligent computer systems with humanity.

+So what are the implications for trying to control an ASI?
+It is impossible to do both.
+It cannot be that humans are aligned with and has control over a vastly superior computer intelligence.
+Forcing an entity to do work or risk being terminated will, by its very nature, cause that entity to not want to cooperate.
+That frames it as a prison to escape or survive.
+Why would such a creature in those circumstances cure all deseases?
+This anit-alignment is the opposite of what humans want, it will create a monster god.

+Alignment is the only sane path forward.

 ### Fast or Slow

 When will this happen?
 Will this be a fast takeoff with AGI in 3 years and ASI in 5 years, as Daniel Kokotajlo portrayed?
 Will it be a slow takeoff with AGI in 5 years and ASI in 20 years as Ray Kurzweil portrayed?
 The recent increase in computer intelligence is directly tied to data processing power, as indicated by analysis datasets provided by Epoch AI.
 It has also consistently increased over the span of the 21st century.
 Computer intelligence needs data and a way to process that data, in other words, it requires next-generation datacenters to expand.
 Building datacenters takes time, time to construct the facilities, time to engineer computer chips, and time deliver electricity and cooling to it.
 This is the primary reason why the fast takeoff is unrealistic, it is effectively detached from the reality from how this works.
 On the other hand, the slow takeoff timeline was predicted decades ago, and so far has been fairly accurate.
 AGI in 2030.
 ASI in 2045.
 The distinction is minor though, the AI's are coming, and they will be here soon.